I need my beauty sleep more than ever but Jimmy Fallon says going to bed laughing will give me a longer life.

 Rob Ford aside, he is sounding like a Canuck, eh?

-Fallon hasn’t promised to change things up entirely and I’m doubtful his is the piercing interview style of the deep reveal.
+Fallon hasn’t promised to change things up entirely.
+I’m doubtful his is the piercing interview style of the deep reveal.

-Canadians like to party.
+Canadians like a good party.
 Winters like this one bring it out in us.

 Fallon would fit right in to any gathering north of the border.
 He may say he was born in Brooklyn but let’s call him an honorary Canadian and leave the door wide open.